 Rice and Side Dishes

-Regardless of how this rice dish is served, I never thought a dish with such ‘no-frills’ ingredients would turn out as delicious as this one.
+Regardless of how this traditional Portuguese food is served, I never thought a dish with such ‘no-frills’ ingredients would turn out as delicious as this one.

-You have to try and discover it for yourself now. 🙂
+You have to try and discover it for yourself — this tomato rice is a winner! 🙂

-I know there are regions in Spain that do this, but they bury it under the sand instead of baking it in the oven.
+I know there are regions in Spain that do salt crusted potatoes as well, but they bury it under the sand instead of baking it in the oven.

 When I saw (and tried) this in Lisbon, I knew right away that it would be one of my regular potato side dishes here in Stockholm.